v. Yiddish: to burst with pride

-If you want to read – and laugh – some more, here’s a sampling of their essays.
+If you want to read – and laugh – some more, here’s a sampling of their essays and articles.
 Click on each title to read the story.
 Consider it a nosh.
 And if you’re still hungry, you can read 34 more essays in their latest book, The Whole Spiel: Funny essays about digital nudnicks, seder selfies and chicken soup memories.

 From The Philadelphia Inquirer